Kuann/interview/fundamental.md

 Data

 ### HTTPS
-- HTTPS mean HTTP over SSL.
+- HTTPS means HTTP over SSL.
 - It relies on TLS/SSL to be secure.
 - HTTP is a data communication protocal at application layer for webs.
 ### HTTPS process